Routable/OCBOT/README.md

 # OCBOT
 Discord BOT created for the Okanagan College discord server.

-This BOT was created by Steven Bucholtz & Shayne Doyle.
+This BOT was created by Steven Bucholtz & Shane Doyle.
 The bot was created using the JDA library for Java, created by DV8THEWORLD.

 The following features have been implemented: